failure-driven/bdd-workshop-app/README.md

 #### asdf

-for ruyb and nodejs as stipluated in .tool-versions
+for ruby and nodejs as stipluated in .tool-versions

 ```
 asdf plugin-add ruby